An open letter from our founder, Mani Dabiri, on the origin of the firm:

 Before becoming a federal prosecutor, Mr. Dabiri was an associate of one of the largest, powerhouse litigation firms in the world, O’Melveny & Myers, where he worked on complex civil and business disputes in the areas of securities litigation, class-action defense, breach of contract, breach of fiduciary duty, and intellectual property, among others.
 As a young associate at the firm, he first-chaired a criminal jury trial as well as a civil court trial, and in defending the civil case, he cross-examined the other side so effectively the court awarded his clients judgment as a matter of law without their even presenting a defense.

-Before joining the firm, Mr. Dabiri clerked for the Honorable Manuel L. Real of the United States District Court in Los Angeles.
-He attended law school at the University of Southern California, where he graduated near the top of his class, served as a Senior Editor of the Southern California Law Review, and received the James C. Holbrook Award for outstanding staff member of the law review.
+Before joining the firm, Mr. Dabiri clerked for a legendary federal judge, Manuel Real of the U.S. District Court in Los Angeles.
+He attended law school at the University of Southern California, where he graduated near the top of his class and served as a senior editor of the Southern California Law Review.
 While in law school, he also served for two years as a legal writing instructor, interned at the U.S. Attorney’s Office in Los Angeles, and received the highest grade in his trial advocacy class.
-He received his bachelor’s degree in political science from the University of California at Los Angeles, graduating with honors.
+Finally, he received his bachelor’s degree in political science from the University of California at Los Angeles, graduating with honors.